Cause, Effects & Solution of Plastic Waste

 - containers, dinnerware, protective linings of food cans and toys, is considered an endocrine disruptor, meaning it can both decrease or increase endocrine activity in humans and cause adverse health effects.

-- Some animal studies have indicated adverse effects of BPA on newborns and fetuses.
+- Some animal studies have indicated the adverse effects of BPA on newborns and fetuses.

 - Breast milk of most women in the developed world contains dozens of compounds including BPA that have been linked to negative health effects.

 - Growing literature links many Phthalates, which are a group of chemicals used to make plastics more flexible and harder to break, with a variety of adverse outcomes including weight gain and insulin resistance, decreased levels of sex hormones, and other consequences for the human reproductive system both for females and males.

 - When food is wrapped in plastic containing BPA, phthalates may leak into the food.
 Any migration is likely to be greater when in contact with fatty foods such as meats and cheeses than with other foods.

 - In general, it is not recommended to heat food in plastic containers with codes 3 and 7.
 The USDA Food Safety and Inspection Service advise Americans not to reuse margarine tubs, take-out containers, whipped topping bowls, and other one-time use containers, which are more likely to melt and cause chemicals to leach into food.